UW-Madison-DoIT/hrs-portlets/README.md

 + Configures the href of the "Unclassified Leave Report" link.
 + If not set, this link will still appear but will be broken.

+#### `payrollInformationFName` (optional)

++ If set, Time and Absence links to the relevant Payroll Information to ease employee navigation to take a look at what earnings statement the leave balances is as of.
++ If not set, Time and Absence suppresses this hyperlink, no worries.

 ## JSON resource URLs

 (Not a comprehensive listing.)